icgrp/bert/docs/tutorials/huffman/huffman.md

 NOTE: we have seen these get reset by the SDK when switching workspaces, among other things.
 So. if at the end of the process you are getting compile errors, re-check these settings!

 # 3. Integrating BERT into Your Project and Writing Your Source Code
-1. Now that we have an application project and BSP established, we need to copy the actual BERT system's source files from `.../bert/embedded/src/bert`  into our application project's `src` directory (this would be `WORK/SDKWorkspace/huffman_demo/src`).
-To get to this in the SDK, on the left side of the SDK, open the application (huffman_demo), and then open the src directory under that.
+Now that we have an application project and BSP established, we need to copy the actual BERT system's source files from `.../bert/embedded/src/bert`  into our application project's `src` directory (this would be `WORK/SDKWorkspace/huffman_demo/src`).

-2. The easiest way is to do the copy is to (a) copy the files using your OS's file manager, and then (b) paste them into the src directory you just opened in the SDK GUI.
-   * Alternatively you could use the import feature since Xilinx SDK is Eclipse-based.
-   * Regardless. if a recompile does not occur automatically you can force a recompile as previously described.
+However, this was already done for you by the `copyfiles.py` script you ran when you configured your BSP above.

+Next, if you go into your applicaton's `src` directory you will see that a whole collectuon of new files were copied in as a part of that script.

-3. Next, you may see that your `src` directory has a `helloworld.c` file (often automatically created by SDK when you create the application).
+You may also see that directory has a `helloworld.c` file (often automatically created by SDK when you create the application).
 If so, remove that file.

-4. Finally, copy the `mydesign.c` and `mydesign.h` files you copied into `WORK` at the start of this tutorial into `WORK/SDKWorkspace/huffman_demo/src` (your directory names may differ if you named them differently).
+Finally, you need the `mydesign.c` and `mydesign.h` files you copied into `WORK` at the start of this tutorial in your `WORK/SDKWorkspace/huffman_demo/src` directory.
+However, as with the BERT system's files, those were also copied for you by the `copyfiles.py` script earlier.
 ## Write User code
 The next step is to write an actual application to use BERT to interact with your design.
 We have provided a sample application `hellobert.c` that you can use for this.
 It does the following:
 * Reads the memories over AXI and BERT to verify BERT is working.
 * Uses a bzip2 implementation of Huffmann encoding to create a new dictionary on the PS side and transfer it via BERT.
 * Writes ascending input to the `rawTextMem` and an identity encoding as the Huffman dictionary.

-So now, copy over all the code in `.../bert/docs/tutorials/huffman/sw_huffman` into `WORK/SDKWorkspace/huffman_demo/src`.

-This code includes:
-* bzlib.h, bzlib_min.c, bzlib_private.h, huffman.c, spec.c, spec.h - this is code from bzip2 for Huffman encoding on the PS
-* hellobert.c - this is code that tests the BERT operations on the Huffman encoder memories
+As above, was already been copied over for you by the `copyfiles.py` script earlier when you configured the BSP.
+For reference however, it was copied from `.../bert/docs/tutorials/huffman/sw_huffman` into `WORK/SDKWorkspace/huffman_demo/src`.

 Finally, you need to tell the application how much memory to use.
-Double-click the `WORK/SDKWorkspace/huffman_demo/src/ldscript.ld` file and increase the stack and heap sizes (currently done by adding two 0's to their values).
+Double-click the `WORK/SDKWorkspace/huffman_demo/src/lscript.ld` file and increase the stack and heap sizes (currently done by adding two 0's to their values).

 TODO: We should specify the minimum size needed for this tutorial along with maybe a discussion of how to determine it for your own program (or that could into the 2nd tutorial where they learn how to do their own app).

 At this point you FINALLY have a complete application and it should show no compile  errors in Project Explorer!
 As described above you may want to right-click the application in the Project Explorer (`huffman_demo`) and select 'Clean Project' to ensure that you now have a full, clean recompile.

+A lot has happened to get the source files in place in the SDK project.
+This can be a source of great confusion.
+In particular, in the BSP configuration step you ran a script called `copyfiles.py` which copied a variety of files as described above.
+By examining the output printed out while running that script you should be able to figure out all the pieces of source code that were copied into your SDK project for both the BSP as well as the `hellobert.c` application program you are about to run.
+You can use that as a guide when you get ready to do your new design later.

 ## 4. Test on hardware